 Designer radiators make a stunning addition to the contemporary home and come in a wide range of colours, materials, shapes and sizes.
 Depending on the style, plumbed designer radiators may require the pipes to be in a different place to traditional models.
-If so, a plumber will rearrange the pipework to help you complete the look.
+Learn how to fit and change a radiator or contact a plumber to rearrange the pipework to help you complete the look.

 Click here to find your perfect radiator today.